 For example, some de-icing chemicals harden the soil and make it too salty for plant growth, others overload it with nutrients that can reduce oxygen levels in nearby streams and ponds.
 Still, other products corrode concrete, roadways, bridges, and cars.

 And all ice melts get washed off into rivers and streams when it eventually starts raining instead of snowing, and percolate into our groundwater where they can impact water supplies.

 - Avoid Sodium Chloride or “rock salt”.
 Traditional rock salt (sodium chloride) is pretty much of the worst of all available options.

-Look for products marketed as “Pet-Safe,” most of which will also be eco-friendly.
+- Look for “Pet Safe” and “CMA”.
+Products marketed as “Pet-Safe” will also be eco-friendly.
 Products containing a significant amount of calcium magnesium acetate or “CMA” are some of the most benign options commonly available.
-There are also a number of innovative products based on ingredients like like beet juice and brewery byproducts, though these are seldom locally available.

 - Apply in advance of a winter storm.
 Early attention before a storm will help prevent the formation of ice.
 When the snow starts falling, the ice melt will create a brine solution, helping to prevent ice from bonding to the surface.